PrincessLunaZ/mkdb/README.md

 and Microsoft Azure

 The password for all zip files is "1337" without the quotation marks.
 USE AT YOUR OWN RISK.

 Tip: If your running ransomware, NEVER USE SHARED FOLDERS!

 All viruses belong to their original owners.

 I feel like most people don't like malware only because it could harm their computer, but I view it a different way.

 Malware isnt always bad, as long as you know what your doing, have the correct programs, and take proper precautions, malware can be fun to experiment with!

+## WARNING: These samples are provided AS-IS.
+Rarely will I ever fix them (unless they are listed under My-Viruses) and if they don't work, open an issue and i'll add them to the below list.
+(No I'm not removing them, that disgraces the art of archiving.)

+The reason most of them don't work is because in the early days of this repository, I would just upload a sample without testing them in VMs first, knowing full well I had like 100 VMs (and still do,) my fault LOL.

+### The following are samples that are known to not work:

+Prime Updater, One, Updater, and VLC Plus Player (Tested on Windows 7 and XP, among other OS'es probably.)

+Chedot (WORKS but takes very long to finish setup (Tested on Windows XP.))

+CursorMania (Is a crappy cursor toolbar that fails to install, (Tested on Windows 7))

+AppGraffiti (AppGraffiti itself WORKS, but the optional offers don't work, you should decline them.
+(Tested on Windows 7, XP, and 8))

+--End of List--

 ## Extracting Splitted ZIPs